 “We relax and have a blast,” his wife adds breezily.
 A social at the clubhouse always follows the parade.

 “Living this far out, you make your own fun,” theorizes Mrs. Johnson, noting that they don’t go to Columbia, 45 minutes away, as much as they thought they would.
 Why should they?
-There’s plenty happening here, in (our own county).
+Plenty is happening here, in (our county).
 Residents can pursue their interests in bridge, walking, gourmet cooking, poker, and tennis, for instance.
 But the Johnsons don’t need much help keeping busy.
-They took diaries and documents in Mrs. Johnson’s family and wrote a book about her great-grandfather, South Carolina’s Attorney General during Reconstruction.
-The book, This Violent Land, chronicles the life of William Stone, and will be published by Bright Mountain Books in Fairview, North Carolina.
+They took diaries and documents from Mrs. Johnson’s family and wrote a book about her great-grandfather, South Carolina’s Attorney General during Reconstruction.
+The book, This Violent Land, chronicles the life of William Stone and will be published by Bright Mountain Books in Fairview, North Carolina.